lauk20/AudioSteganography/README.md

 To convert image to audio:
 1. python3 Spectro.py [ImageFileNameHere.png]
+2. "python3 Spectro.py" will use the image in the repo: lambo.jpg

 To view converted image:
 1. Audacity is recommended, use the spectrogram viewer in the program.
 Support: https://manual.audacityteam.org/man/spectrogram_view.html